namdt5/RSA4J/README.md

 This class help to Encrypt/ Decrypt a string by public/private key.

 Note:
-- These keys is stored in 2 files.
+- These keys is stored in 2 files in "etc" folder